HelloTalk App Review: Chat with Native Speakers on Your Smartphone

 HelloTalk is a cool new language learning app that serves one purpose: it connects you directly with native speakers, and provides an interface to text and speak with them, all from your smartphone.

-There are websites out there that let you search for people to talk with, but with these websites the actual conversation happens on Skype, Google plus, or by telephone.
+There are websites out there that let you search for people to talk with.
+My favourite is Preply (our review is here).
+With these websites the actual conversation happens on Skype or by telephone.
 HelloTalk acts as the direct interface through which you find a conversation partner and chat, send voice messages or call the people you want to practice with.
 No need for any third-party software.